hernantz/blog/content/its-the-competition-stupid.md

       ― Douglas Adams, [The Restaurant at the End of the Universe][3]

+[^8]: [Gross National Happiness][8]: The term was coined in 1972 by Bhutan's
+      fourth Dragon King, Jigme Singye Wangchuck.
+Originally the phrase represented a commitment to building an economy that would serve Bhutan's culture based on Buddhist spiritual values, instead of western material development gauged by gross domestic product (GDP).

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"
 [2]: https://en.wikipedia.org/wiki/It%27s_the_economy,_stupid "It's the economy, stupid"